Data handling and processing at BioMAX

 Adxv is a useful tool to inspect images after collection.
 It can add frames together, a useful feature to assess visually the quality of the diffraction for thin phi sliced data.
 Adxv is available offline from PReSTO (see section below).
 To see the images present in the data directory, change the default extension to h5.
 Then click on any of the h5 containers (not the master file!).
 Use the “slabs” box to set the number of images to add together; 5-10 is a good choice for data collected in 0.1 degree frames.

 For manual data processing during or after the experiment we recommend use of the PReSTO platform, available to general non industry users on the MAX IV HPC clusters.
-During the beamtime, users can log in to the so call online HPC cluster from the beamline machines:
+During the beamtime, users can log in to the so call online HPC cluster from the beamline machines or from remote-biomax:

 - Click on Applications (first item in the top panel of the desktop).